 FTM chest surgery is a complicated procedure and there are no absolute guarantees.
-Though most patients only require a single surgery to achieve desired results, there is the chance that you will need revision surgery following FTM chest surgery.
+Though most patients only require a single surgery to achieve desired results, in Dr. Mosser’s practice there is a 3 to 4% chance (meaning that three to four patients out of a hundred FTM Top Surgery patients that Dr. Mosser operates on) that you will need revision surgery following FTM chest surgery.
 Additional procedures may be necessary to correct chest asymmetry or a complication related to surgery.

 If revision surgery is necessary, you will not be charged an additional surgeon’s fee for revisionary procedures – as long as they are within the scope of the original surgery, and as long is the revision is performed within one year of the original surgery.
 However, you will still be responsible for anesthesia and operating room costs.